thoughtbot/write-yourself-a-roguelike/book/generating_a_character/role_call.md

 TRAITS = [Role]
 ```

-Then change the `run` function to look like this:
+Then change the `run` method to look like this:

 ```ruby
 def run